heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 `elaborate : ∀[ Hefty (η₁ ⊕ η₂) ⇒ Hefty (↑ ε ⊕ η₂) ]`

-This definition of `elaborate` can apply elaborations in sequence, if we are careful to unify the first-order operations produced by elaborations that target the same first-order effects.
+This definition of `elaborate` can be used to apply elaborations in sequence, if we are careful to unify the first-order operations produced by elaborations that target the same first-order effects.
 Such a change would, however, require the carrier of elaboration algebras to be changed from `Free ε` to ` Hefty (↑ ε ⊕ η₂)`, further complicating the definitions of elaboration algebras, modular handlers, and all corresponding proofs.

 An important question to consider is why we would want to compose elaborations.
 In the case of scoped effects and handlers, the order of composition is key for determining the semantics of effects, and expressivity of the approach in part relies on various ordering of handers to specify the semantics of effect interaction.

-Our intuition is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
+We suspect is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
 However, this intuition remains to be tried [FIXME: What do we mean by "tried and tested"] and tested in future work.

 We will clarify in 3.5 that it is an open question of whether scoped effects + forwarding gives modularity benefits that we cannot recover using modular elaborations + algebraic effects and handlers.

-[FIXME:

-Tom and Birthe uses a special (adjoint?) fold and show how to use it to define scoped effects and handlers for the higher-order free monad (hefty).

-We will relate to this line of work in more detail.

-Cas does this.

-]

 > In Section 4.2, the paper uses sub and jump to simulate the
 > transactional semantics derived by swapping the order of handlers with